Rakshit788/DeployDock/README.md

 ## Future Scope

-- **Dynamic Routing**: Implement the `deployer` service to dynamically route traffic to deployed containers based on subdomains.
+- **Dynamic Routing Improvements**: Finalize robust production routing for deployed containers and domains.
 - **Real-time Logs**: Stream build logs to the client in real-time using WebSockets.
 - **Buildpack Support**: Instead of requiring a `Dockerfile`, use buildpacks to automatically detect the framework and build the application.
 - **Preview Deployments**: Create preview deployments for pull requests.